Higher education in China: International students

 With China's rising national strength and popularity of Chinese in the world, China as a study destination attracts thousands of foreign students abroad, and the number of foreign students continues to grow rapidly in recent years.
 Since 2005, China has become the most popular country in Asia and the sixth largest country in the world in hosting international students.
 The top ten countries with students studying in China include South Korea, Japan, the U.S., Vietnam, Thailand, Russia, India, Indonesia, France, and Pakistan.

 According to 2014 data from Ministry of Education of the People's Republic of China, there were more than 377,054 foreign students from 203 countries or regions studying across the 31 provinces in China—an increase of 5.77% over the same period last year.
 In 2015, a record breaking 397,635 international students went to China, solidifying its position as the third most popular destination country after only the UK and the US for overseas students.
 While U.S. and the U.K. attracted nearly one-third of all globally mobile students, their leadership has been contested by the "Third Wave" of political turbulence and intense competition from English-medium instruction or English-taught programs in countries like China, as well as those in continental Europe.

 In 2014, the largest source of foreign students came from Asia, accounting for almost 60% of the total, followed by Europe with 18% and Africa with 11%.
 Among individual countries, the top three countries of origin were South Korea (62,923), United States (24,203), and Thailand (21,296).
 Only 10% of foreign students receive scholarships from the Chinese government; the remaining 90% are self-funded.

 In 2018, according to the most recent statistics from the Ministry of Education, China (hosting 492,185 international students in 2018) has overtaken the U.K. (hosting 458,520 international students in 2018), thus hosting the second largest international students population after the U.S. In 2018, international students have enrolled in over 1004 institutions of higher education in China.

 Study abroad

 From 2010 to 2019, the number of Chinese students studying abroad grew at an average annual rate of 9.5%.
 However, the number dropped significantly during the COVID-19 pandemic, decreasing by 36%, and has not recovered to pre-pandemic levels as of 2023.
 The top five countries with Chinese students as of 2023 are the United States, the United Kingdom, Australia, Canada and Japan; all except the UK have seen a decline in the number of Chinese students.
 Though studying abroad has previously been associated with higher wages after returning to China, this has become less true in the 2020s.
+From 2019 to 2025, the number of Chinese students abroad dropped from 703,500 to 570,600.